-There will be free refreshments and popular L&C giveaways for those in attendance.
+There will be free refreshments and L&C giveaways for those in attendance.

 "Lewis and Clark is a great place to start your college education in Criminal Justice," Program Coordinator Jessica Noble said.
 "With small class sizes, affordability and professors that care about your success, you can reach your full potential here.
+Our students are being hired to work in local law enforcement, with the Illinois Department of Corrections, and are able to transfer to multiple four year schools.
 We empower you to do your best and work hard to reach your goals."